 At Fastly, uptime is everything.
 As an edge cloud platform, the company is responsible for ensuring that its customers’ online applications, data and content are readily accessible 24/7.
 With clients like Vimeo, Pinterest and the New York Times, serving up content quickly is a top priority—and so is speedy, top-notch customer service.

 Fastly delivers on both counts.
-The company has a customer satisfaction rating of more than 95%—a key differentiator in a competitive field—and its net promoter score sits comfortably at 64 (50 or higher is considered excellent).
+The company has a customer satisfaction rating of more than 98%—a key differentiator in a competitive field.

 But rather than resting on its laurels, Fastly is always looking for ways to improve the customer experience.
 This search led the company to Slack.
 The platform not only supports internal collaboration but also allows Fastly to connect seamlessly with its customers.